IDIAMath/idiamath.github.io/docs/question-select-extremal.md

 var zrang = {#zrang#};

 //Create 3D-board
-// Boundingbox sets the vertical and horizontal units and the position of the origin of the figure
+// Boundingbox sets the vertical and horizontal units and the position of the origin of
-// For instance a boundingbox [-5,10,5,-10] has upper left corner at (-5,10) and lower right corner at (5,-10) var board = JXG.JSXGraph.initBoard(divid, {
+//the figure.
+For instance a boundingbox [-5,10,5,-10] has upper left corner at (-5,10)
+//and lower right corner at (5,-10) var board = JXG.JSXGraph.initBoard(divid, {
 boundingbox: [xrang[0]-4,yrang[1]+4,xrang[1]+4,yrang[0]-4],
 keepaspectratio: false,